bufbuild-ru/docs/docs/reference/protovalidate/rules/string_rules/index.md

 ## ip_with_prefixlen

-`ip_with_prefixlen` specifies that the field value must be a valid IP (v4 or v6) address with prefix length—for example, "192.168.5.21/16" or "2001:0DB8:ABCD:0012::F1/64".
+`ip_with_prefixlen` specifies that the field value must be a valid IP (v4 or v6) address with prefix length — for example, "192.168.5.21/16" or "2001:0DB8:ABCD:0012::F1/64".
 If the field value isn't a valid IP with prefix length, an error message will be generated.

 ::: info string.ip_with_prefixlen example